Inkering/CozyPad/README.md

 Details about the project and what we want to learn from it are in our [proposal document](reports/proposal.md).
 A pdf of the same proposal is [here](reports/proposal.pdf).

+You can see our [final report](reports/final_report.md) to learn about the current status of this project.